delta-hq/schemas/README.md

 ## About

 This repository will house the source of truth for our externally facing standard schema.
 You can think of this is a base layer schema for any protocol to follow.
 In turn, this integrates into our products seamlessly.

 - There is a schema, tables / entities for each protocol vertical.
 - Each protocol vertical schema has a version following [semver](https://semver.org/).
 - Schemas can be programatically accessed in this repository.
 - These schemas can support non-breaking additions to any base schema.
 This may be required for some analytics.
+- If you are unable to retrieve certain fields for your protocol, please mark them as null in data returned to us.
+- When providing data, please name fields/columns in the proper generic convention (ie, snake_case for SQL, camelCase for GraphQL).

+### Feedback

+We are always looking for feedback to make this whole process better.

+- Are the fields reasonable to collect?
+- Are descriptions clear?
+- Do certain fields fit better in different tables?
+- Would you add or remove anything?

 ## Schemas